Overdose-Digital/magento2-customer-password-rehash/README.md

 - Supports Magento Community and Enterprise.

 ## Configurations
 - `rehash_passwd/general/od_amount_months`.
-Amount months which need to be subtracted from now for missing check users, who visited store a long time ago.
+Amount months that need to be subtracted from now for missing check users who visited the store a long time ago.
 Default value - 12 months.
 See `const KEY_OD_AMOUNT_MONTHS`.